webix-hub/docs/data/desktop/vue.md

 });
 ~~~

 The *mounted()* function will create a new instance of a Webix Slider.
-Inside of it we have also attached the handler of the *onChange* event
-that will fire when a value in the bound component (an input in our case) is changed.

 The *destroyed()* function will destroy the Webix Slider instance when it will be no longer needed.

 3) use the registered component in the Vue instance's template as a custom element

-Now we should create a new Vue instance:
+For this we should create a new Vue instance:

 ~~~js
 new Vue({